New Copyright Claims Board Creates “Small Claims” Alternative to Litigation

 Disadvantages to Plaintiffs:

-Defendant can opt-out, causing plaintiff to lose filing fee and waste time filing a CASE claim first.
+Defendant can opt-out, causing plaintiff to lose filing fee and waste time filing a CCB claim first.

 Limited statutory damages.